-1. INTRODUCTION
+1. Introduction

-- 1.1 When carrying out an external audit of the Solvency and Financial Condition Report (SFCR) (see SS11/16) and to satisfy ISA (UK) 220 Quality Management for an Audit of Financial Statements1, the independent auditor is required to gather "sufficient appropriate evidence to provide an overall reasonable assurance opinion that the public disclosure in scope complies in all material respects with PRA rules and Solvency II Regulations". - 1.2 The auditor has sole responsibility for the audit, however they may determine that the work of other experts is required to assist in obtaining sufficient evidence to support the audit and this is where they may appoint an actuary as one of their experts. - 1.3 As set out in ISA (UK) 6202, it is the auditor's responsibility to determine whether they require the work of an expert to inform the audit.
+- 1.1.
+This guidance has been introduced following the withdrawal of the requirement to hold a Practising Certificate for the role of Reviewing Actuary.
+It is aimed at those actuaries acting as the auditor's expert for life insurance audits, but may be useful in a broader context to actuaries acting in the capacity as an auditor's expert in other areas. - 1.2.
+When carrying out an external audit of the Solvency and Financial Condition Report (SFCR) (see SS11/16) and to satisfy ISA (UK) 220 Quality Management for an Audit of Financial Statements, the independent auditor is required to gather "sufficient appropriate evidence to provide an overall reasonable assurance opinion that the public disclosure in scope complies in all material respects with PRA rules and Solvency II Regulations". - 1.3.
+The auditor has sole responsibility for the audit, however they may determine that the work of other experts is required to assist in obtaining sufficient evidence to support the audit and this is where they may appoint an actuary as one of their experts. - 1.4.
+As set out in ISA (UK) 620, it is the auditor's responsibility to determine whether they require the work of an expert to inform the audit.
 If they determine that an expert is required, it is also their responsibility to evaluate that expert's competence, capabilities and objectivity.
-This is reinforced in the Prudential Regulation Authority's (PRAs) Supervisory Statement (SS) 11/163 and includes the use of actuaries in an audit. - 1.4 Although it is the auditor's responsibility to determine whether they require the work of an expert, the PRA does expect, as a minimum, that when an external audit is being carried out for a firm that writes life insurance business, that the auditor will consult a suitably qualified actuary who is independent of the firm being audited. - 1.5 An actuary who acts as the auditor's expert plays an important public interest role and requires significant actuarial knowledge and expertise. - 1.6 This guidance has been introduced following the withdrawal of the requirement to hold a Practising Certificate for the role of Reviewing Actuary.
-This guidance may be useful in a broader context to actuaries acting in the capacity as an auditor's expert. - 1.7 Please note, the term "you" is used throughout this document to refer to Members. - 1.8 This document is non-mandatory guidance material; it imposes no obligation upon you over and above those embodied in the Actuaries' Code or the IFoA Standards Framework.
-Its purpose is to support Members' who are acting as the auditor's independent expert. - 1.9 This document does not constitute legal advice.
+This is reinforced in the Prudential Regulation Authority's (PRAs) Supervisory Statement (SS) 11/16 and includes the use of actuaries in an audit. - 1.5.
+Although it is the auditor's responsibility to determine whether they require the work of an expert, the PRA does expect, as a minimum, that when an external audit is being carried out for a firm that writes life insurance business, the auditor will consult a suitably qualified actuary who is independent of the firm being audited. - 1.6.
+An actuary who acts as the auditor's expert plays an important public interest role and requires significant actuarial knowledge and expertise. - 1.7.
+Please note, the term "you" is used throughout this document to refer to Members. - 1.8.
+This document is non-mandatory guidance material; it imposes no obligation upon you over and above those embodied in the Actuaries' Code or the IFoA Standards Framework.
+Its purpose is to support Members' who are acting as the auditor's independent expert. - 1.9.
+This document does not constitute legal advice.
 While care has been taken to ensure that it is accurate, up to date and useful, the IFoA will not accept any legal liability in relation to its content.